tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 - when using `cast_assoc`:

-  you specify the name of association that is expected to be created alongside its parent (this name is also used to retrieve association params from supplied `params`) - like when using `accepts_nested_attributes_for` in Rails.
+  you specify the name of association that is expected to be created alongside its parent - this name is also used to fetch association params from supplied `params`) - like when using `accepts_nested_attributes_for` in Rails.

-though in both cases corresponding association must be preloaded so that Ecto knows what to do in case it already exists (of course it only makes sense when parent has `id` field - but it doesn't raise error otherwise).
+however in both cases corresponding association must be preloaded so that Ecto knows what to do in case it already exists (of course it only makes sense when parent has `id` field - but it doesn't raise error otherwise).